 - (Optional) Now come back to the main menu and select “install zip from sdcard>choose zip from sdcard” again.
 This time you will have to install the GApps package in zip.

-- Finally, come back to main menu and select “reboot system now’.
+- Finally, come back to the main menu and select “reboot system now’.

 - It might take up to five minutes to reboot your device.
 Just wait patiently.

-On rebooting, your device might ask you to sign into your Google account.
+On reboot, your device might ask you to sign in to your Google account.
 Do it or skip it.
 Your device should now be running on the new custom ROM.
 Cheers!!!
 Enjoy the new ROM.